Designing the ideal parenting plan: Consider your child’s needs

 On behalf of Mohajer Law Firm, APC on Thursday, August 1, 2019.

-When you are going through a divorce with children, one of the most important things for you to talk about with your spouse is your parenting plan.
-Parenting plans aren’t just about visitation and custody.
-They also address how you want to handle certain situations, like school holidays, religious upbringing and other factors involved in raising a child.
+When you are going through a divorce with children, one of the most important subjects to discuss with your spouse is your parenting plan.
+Parenting plans are not limited to visitation and custody.
+They also address how you want to handle school holidays, religious upbringing, and other important aspects of raising a child, all of which are central issues in a child custody matter.

 Designing a parenting plan can be complicated if you and your spouse didn’t agree well on how to bring up your children.
 Regardless, you need to decide both on time-share and decision-making agreements.